ronilaukkarinen/rolleshark/README.md

 A very quick yet functional Subsonic theme based on Sonic and inspired by Grooveshark UI.
 Icon-edits and CSS by me, album overlays by Komodo Media.

+Contains a lot of advanced CSS3, therefore works best on Google Chrome.

 Prequisites
 --------------